 total_cost: accumulated traversal cost (friction * distance units)n_cells: number of cells in the pathstraight_line_dist: Euclidean distance origin to destination (CRS units)path_dist: actual path length (CRS units)sinuosity: path_dist / straight_line_dist (NA if origin == destination)

-The returned linestring starts at the user-supplied origin coordinates, passes through the cell centers along the optimal path, and ends at the user-supplied destination coordinates.
+The returned linestring starts at the user-supplied origin coordinates, passes through the cell centers along the optimal path (including the snapped cell center at each interior waypoint), and ends at the user-supplied destination coordinates.

 The "spopt" attribute contains metadata including total_cost,